-- Time to comply with a VAT refund - Time to receive a VAT refund - Time to comply with a corporate income tax audit - Time to complete a corporate income tax audit
+- Time to comply with a VAT refund (hours) - Time to obtain a VAT refund (weeks) - Time to comply with a corporate income tax correction (hours) - Time to complete a corporate income tax correction (weeks)

 Using a case scenario, Doing Business records taxes and mandatory contributions a medium size company must pay in a year, and measures the administrative burden of paying taxes, contributions and dealing with postfiling processes.
 Information is also compiled on frequency of filing and payments, time taken to comply with tax laws, time taken to comply with the requirements of postfiling processes and time waiting.